ksherm47/Azure-Virtual-Net/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because this means that small changes in the configuration can be performed and deployed as painlessly as possible.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs Docker, Pip, and docker Python module
-- ...
+- Increases the virtual memory
-- ...
+- Downloads and luanches the ELK Docker conatiner (sebp/elk)

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.